Amazing Facts: Television

 The ministry carries various programming on television through Internet, mobile devices, various television stations, networks including their Amazing Facts Television Channel.

+Sabbath School Study Hour

+The Sabbath School Study hour is a program that aims to study in depth an important biblical theme during one quarter of the year.
+This big theme is then divided into related smaller themes for a weekly 60-minute study.

+The program is hosted and broadcast by Granite Bay Hilltop Seventh-day Adventist Church.

 Speakers

 AFCOE

 Amazing Facts operates the Amazing Facts Center of Evangelism (AFCOE).
 "AFCOE trains and equips clergy and lay people in all aspects of evangelistic ministry."
 Both a four-month "Complete" course and a 4-day "AFCOE To Go" courses are offered from their campus in Rocklin, CA and by request around the world.

 Bible school

-Amazing Facts offers a free Bible school with online study guides.
+Amazing Facts offers a free Bible school with online study guides, ranging from real topics to health topics.

+Some themes of the studies are "A Love that Transforms", "God Drew the Plans", "God's Free Health Plan", "Purity & Power!", and "Are the Dead Really Dead?".